-The second illustrates the relationship between the vertical component of vorticity and the horizontal divergence of the boundary layer velocity, namely, that they are linearly related with divergence scaled by a factor of (-r/f) times the vorticity.
-The first and second can be used to relate the horizontal Laplacian of pressure to the vorticity.
-In the above, we have assumed that the pressure will not be affected by boundary layer processes as might be expected from heating or cooling (e.g., Lindzen and Nigam 1987).
-However, the above simple relationship between vorticity and divergence can be used to explain the main features in the observations of the previously presented mean quantities (Figs. 2 and 3), as well as for the bandpassed data.
-If the mean vorticity and divergence are taken from a selected area over the Gulf Stream (Figs. 2 and 3, boxed region), characterized by its location within the rms vorticity and divergence maximum for the 2-8 day band, we estimate that the ratio of the mean divergence and vorticity is \sim -0.48.
-Thus, friction is an O(1) quantity in the MABL.
-For the variability in the 22 winter records, we have constructed a joint probability distribution function (pdf) from the scatterplot of the bandpassed vorticity and divergence in the storm-track maximum region of the Gulf Stream (Fig. 16).
-We find for this region that the appropriate nondimensional factor relating divergence and vorticity is $\sim -0.78 \pm 0.06$ for the bandpassed data [95% confidence interval following Garrett and Petrie (1981), using our estimated degrees of freedom].
+The second illustrates the relationship between the vertical component of vorticity and the horizontal divergence of the boundary layer velocity: namely that they are linearly related with divergence scaled by a factor of (-r/f) times the vorticity.
+The first and second can be used to relate the horizontal laplacian of pressure to the vorticity.
+In the above, we have assumed that the pressure will not be affected by boundary layer processes as might be expected from heating or cooling (e.g. Lindzen & Nigam 1987).
+But the above simple relationship between vorticity and divergence can be used to explain the main features in the observations of the previously presented mean quantities (Figs. 2, 3) as well as for the band-passed data.
+If the mean vorticity and divergence are taken from a selected area over the Gulf Stream (Figs. 2 & 3, boxed region) characterized by its location within the rms vorticity and divergence maximum for the 2-8 day band, we estimate that the ratio of the mean divergence and vorticity is \sim -.48.
+Thus, friction is an o(1) quantity in the MABL.
+For the variability in the 22 winter records, we have constructed a joint probability distribution function (pdf) from the scatter plot of the band-passed vorticity and divergence in the storm track maximum region of the Gulf Stream (Fig. 16).
+We find for this region that the appropriate nondimensional factor relating divergence and vorticity is $\sim -.78 \pm .06$ for the band-passed data (95% confidence interval following Garrett and Petrie (1981), using our estimated degrees of freedom).
 One might expect this ratio to be the same for mean flow and variability if it truly represents the simple MABL model above.
-However, because the underlying physics of the drag law upon which the frictional parameterization is based is quadratic, the ratio might vary between the mean and synoptic states.
-We believe, however, that there is a simpler explanation for the difference between the two ratios: neglect of the imprint of the mean flow of the Gulf Stream on the overlying mean atmosphere (Cornillon and Park 2001).
-With a mean northwesterly airflow giving a downstream flow of wind over water, the GS will produce a negative imprint of its vorticity on the MABL vorticity.
-Because the mean MABL vorticity is small compared to the fluctuations and comparable to the ocean-induced signal, one sees an increase in the mag-
+But because the underlying physics of the drag law upon which the frictional parameterization is based is quadratic, the ratio might vary between the mean and synoptic states.
+We believe, however, that there is a simpler explanation for the difference in the two ratios: neglect of the imprint of the mean flow of the Gulf Stream on the overlying mean atmosphere (Cornillon and Park 2001).
+With a mean NW'ly air flow giving a downstream flow of wind over water, the GS will produce a negative imprint of its vorticity on the MABL vorticity.
+Since the mean MABL vorticity is small compared to the fluctuations and comparable to the ocean-induced signal, one sees an increase in the magnitude of the positive mean vorticity south of the GS and over the region where we have examined this ratio for the mean state and for the fluctuations.